 Guest posting on other websites, or co-hosting a video or podcast with people in a similar and complementary field to yours can also be rewarding.

 Building Relationships with other Bloggers

 Social media is very much about being social.
 It is very easy to just post and run when on social media platforms, and I have been guilty of that myself on occasions.

-Taking the time to find and share the content of others in your feld, and interact with followers goes a long way.
-Initially I found Twitter a little “cold” for my liking.
+Taking the time to find and share the content of others in your field, and interact with followers goes a long way.
+Initially, I found Twitter a little “cold” for my liking.

 I find myself in the strange situation of having more Twitter followers than some of these accounts, but they may have a larger Facebook, Instagram or other social media profile.
 I prefer to only post astrology themed content on my Facebook Page, but do make it a point to follow the accounts of those other New Age bloggers and like and/or comment on their posts where and when I can.